01Know Your Guest Profile

 06Consider Ethnic or Regional Menus

-I'm a huge fan of planning events that have ethnic-specific themes.
-This allows an event planner and the executive chef to work together to bring region-specific and international foods into your event, which can please guests and help your event stand out amongst the "rubber chicken circuit."
+Plan events that have ethnic themes.
+It allows an event planner and the executive chef to work together to bring region-specific and international foods into your event, which can please guests and help your event stand out.
 Common ethnic catering includes the following:

 - Middle Eastern